pytorch/torchtune/docs/source/tutorials/lora_finetune.rst

 Finally, we can put it all together and finetune a model using torchtune's `LoRA recipe <https://github.com/pytorch/torchtune/blob/48626d19d2108f92c749411fbd5f0ff140023a25/recipes/lora_finetune.py>`_.
 Make sure that you have first downloaded the Llama2 weights and tokenizer by following :ref:`these instructions<download_llama_label>`.
-You can then run the following command to perform a LoRA finetune of Llama2-7B using the Alpaca dataset with two GPUs (each having VRAM of at least 16GB):
+You can then run the following command to perform a LoRA finetune of Llama2-7B with two GPUs (each having VRAM of at least 16GB):

 .. code-block:: bash